brunopk/nodejs-server/README.md

 ## Important notes

-- **The hostname (Docker container hostname) for the add-on will be *local-nodejs-server*, derived from the slug name defined in *config.yaml*, as explained in [Add-on communication](https://developers.home-assistant.io/docs/add-ons/communication).**
+- **The hostname for the add-on will be *local-nodejs-server*, which is derived from the slug name defined in *config.yaml*, as explained in [Add-on communication](https://developers.home-assistant.io/docs/add-ons/communication).
+Also it will be displayed on add-on information page in Home Assistant.**

 ## Development